KanoComputing/cordova-plugin-grt/README.md

 # Cordova Plugin GRT

+🚨 Incomplete and unmaintained proof of concept. 🚨

 Allows you to use The Gesture Recognition Toolkit from your web pages running with cordova.

 ## API